allanhortle/bruce/readme.md

 }
 ```

-Becuase of the limitations of Grunt.
-You will have to make the paths relative to `Gruntfile.js`
+Because of the limitations of Grunt you will have to make the paths relative to `Gruntfile.js`.
-Now you can edit the `_*.scss` files to your hearts content.